 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission.
 Please see my full disclosure policy for details.

 At some point, we’ve all been conscious about our weight.
-Every time we go to the doctor, we step on the scale and hope for that magic number.
+Every time we step on the scale to measure our weight, we hope for that magic number.

 With 4 out of 5 African American women considered overweight or obese, it is important that we recognize the impact our weight plays in our health and our lives.

 Losing weight helps keep you motivated and on the right track to healthy living.
 Most people use their scale to measure their weight loss progress.